Mike Levin: Gun policy

+Levin supports an assault weapons ban, as well as universal and enhanced background checks.

+In 2022, Levin voted for H.R.
+1808: Assault Weapons Ban of 2022, aimed at banning the sale and distribution of certain types of firearms.
+He also supported the Bipartisan Safer Communities Act, which was passed and signed into law.

+Housing

+Levin has stated that he supports restricting hedge funds from buying single-family housing stock.
+Levin has also advocated for investments to increase affordable housing, he supports a tax credit for first-time home buyers and secured federal funding for a homeless shelter.

+Congressional stock trading

+Levin has expressed his support for a ban on congressional stock trading.

+2024 presidential nominee

+On July 12, 2024, Levin called for Joe Biden to withdraw from the 2024 United States presidential election.

+Israel

+Levin supports a two-state solution for Israel and Palestine.

+In March 2024, Levin called for a temporary cease-fire to allow humanitarian aid to get into Gaza.
+He also called on the continuation of military funds to Israel.
+Levin has supported a cease-fire in conjunction with the release of Israeli hostages.
+In April 2024, Levin stated that "It appears to me that new leaders are needed [in Israel]" adding that Prime Minister Benjamin Netanyahu, is not "ultimately leading to a more peaceful outcome" in the region.

+Environment

 Levin has prioritized addressing climate change, which has garnered attention from national media outlets covering energy and environmental issues.
 During the 2022 elections, these outlets considered his reelection bid a high-profile race.
 Levin voted for the Inflation Reduction Act of 2022, the largest climate policy ever passed by Congress.

-Levin has expressed support for the Green New Deal, a comprehensive plan to address climate change.

-Inflation

-Levin supported the Inflation Reduction Act of 2022.

 Infrastructure

 Levin supported the Infrastructure Investment and Jobs Act, a bill to address the country's infrastructure needs through investments in rebuilding and modernization.
 The legislation also funds new initiatives aimed at enhancing the resilience of infrastructure against the effects of climate change and expanding the reach of broadband infrastructure.
 It passed with bipartisan support.

 Levin is a proponent of moving the Pacific Surfliner railway line, which runs along the coastal bluffs of Del Mar, to a safer location.
-He is actively pushing for additional Infrastructure Investment and Jobs Act funding to be allocated for a rail tunnel under Del Mar, with the goal of completing the project by 2035.
+He pushed for additional Infrastructure Investment and Jobs Act funding to be allocated for a rail tunnel under Del Mar, with the goal of completing the project by 2035.